Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/README.md

 <dependency>
     <groupId>com.azure</groupId>
     <artifactId>azure-communication-callingserver</artifactId>
-    <version>1.0.0-alpha.20220805.1</version>
+    <version>1.0.0-beta.5</version>
 </dependency>
 ```
 [//]: # ({x-version-update-end})

 ## Key concepts
+This is the restart of CallingServer Service.
+It is renamed to Call Automation service and being more intuitive to use.

-`CallAutomationClient` provides the functionality to make call connection, join call connection, answer incoming call or initialize a server call.
+`CallAutomationClient` provides the functionality to make call, answer/reject incoming call and redirect a call.

+`CallConnection` provides the functionality to perform actions in an established call connection such as adding participants and terminate the call.

+`CallMedia` introduces media related functionalities into the call.

+`CallRecording` provides the functionality of recording the call.

-`EventHandler` provides the functionality to handle event grid events as well as callback events from the ACS resource.
+`EventHandler` provides the functionality to handle events from the ACS resource.

 ## Examples

-To be Determined
+A simple call center scenario example: https://paste.microsoft.com/357de189-b0c0-4a2b-81c2-a2ee25fe4f20

 ## Troubleshooting